-technological tools can help faculty engage students in active learning, make presentations more vivid, and help with the mechanical tasks of teaching.
+Teaching with Technology: Technological tools can help faculty engage students in active learning, make presentations more vivid, and help with the mechanical tasks of teaching.

-learn more about SMU undergraduates (and today's college students generally), and see what resources SMU offers for student engagement and support
+Our Students: Learn more about SMU undergraduates (and today's college students generally), and see what resources SMU offers for student engagement and support

-Federal law, university policy, and other guidelines that relate to our role as teachers.
+SMU Policies on Teaching: Information on federal law, university policy, and other guidelines that relate to our role as teachers.